othyn/docker-compose-laravel/README.md

 That's it!
 Magic. 🎉

 ## Usage
 Once the project has been [Setup](#setup), it's very simple to use.
-Lauch docker composer from within the root directory of the project, the one with the `docker-compose.yml` file in it and away you go!
+Lauch docker composer from within the root directory of the project if it is a **new project**.
+If it is an **existing project**, first `cd` into the `docker` directory, the directory containing the submodule contents.
+As long as you are in the directory containing the `docker-compose.yml` file in it, away you go!
 The first time it is run, docker will build the containers, so it may take a little while longer.

 ```bash
 $ docker-compose up